-In VISION-DMD we will be using quantitative Magnetic Resonance Imaging (MRI) to measure the difference in muscle involvement between the four different treatment cohorts in the Phase 2b study over the 24 weeks of the trial.
+VISION-DMD investigated using quantitative Magnetic Resonance Imaging (MRI) to measure the difference in muscle involvement in the Phase 2b study.

 MRI is a technique able to produce pictures from inside the body.
 It is a completely painless and harmless technique.
 The child lies on a bed and their legs are moved to the centre of the tunnel.
 Their head remains near the scanner opening and it is possible for a parent or carer to stay in the room near them for reassurance.